Regulation 19 - Completing a Disciplinary Report

 Informal chats at the club:

 If you have had concerns with persons at a club and have had to speak to a club official, even if they have dealt with it, then please send an Email to the Society Discipline Secretary.
-This has assisted in the past with ensuring that all of the referees that visit clubs do not get constant issues with certain individuals at the club.
-This is not in anyway meant to take the place of any discipline form but will allow the Society to raise any concerns with clubs / individuals before the situation gets out of hand.
+This has assisted in the past with ensuring that all of the referees who visit clubs do not get constant issues with certain individuals at the club.
+This is not in any way meant to take the place of any discipline form but will allow the Society to raise any concerns with clubs/individuals before the situation gets out of hand.

 Miscellaneous points: